uknmr/gas-webpagetest/README.md

 > ### *You can't control what you can't measure.*
 > Tom DeMarco (1982) Controlling Software Projects.

+This [Google Apps Scripts](https://developers.google.com/apps-script/) help to measure your website using [WebPagetest](https://www.webpagetest.org/).

 ## Requirements

 - Node.js